JIANG-HAOLIN/dllab/README.md

 # About batchsize

-Our experiment results are heavily affected by the batchsize.
+Our diabetic retinopathy classification experiment results are heavily affected by the batchsize.
 The larger, the better.
-You can change the default batchsize in config.py.
+You can change the default batchsize in diabetic_retinopathy/config.py.

 # Checkpoints